 My only ‘theory’ about the origin of this fish is that maybe this fish has some Desjardin sailfin tang genetics in its pedigree.
 It definitely wouldn’t be a direct cross, but perhaps one of its parents was a Z. gemmatum x Z. desjardini hybrid – cool to think about, but virtually impossible to confirm.

 I’ve actually often wondered if there are sailfin x gem tang crosses out in the ocean which have yet to turn up.
-Whatever the origin of this lined gem tang, High Tide Aquatics certainly has a unique fish on their hands and we’ll definitely be scrutinizing future gem tang shipments for signs of this variation.
+Whatever the origin of this lined gem tang, High Tide Aquatics (now known as Marine Collectors) certainly has a unique fish on their hands and we’ll definitely be scrutinizing future gem tang shipments for signs of this variation.